dockersamples/wiremock-node-docker/README.md

-# Mocking API services in development and testing with Wiremock
+# Mocking API services in development and testing with WireMock

-This repo contains the sample application for [Mocking API services in development and testing with Wiremock](https://github.com/dockersamples/wiremock-node-docker) guide on Docker Docs.
+This repo contains the sample application for [Mocking API services in development and testing with WireMock](https://github.com/dockersamples/wiremock-node-docker) guide on Docker Docs.
 This project first demonstrates how to integrate the AccuWeather API with a Node.js server to fetch and display weather data for a given city.
 To simulate the weather API, you'll use WireMock that enables you to mock API responses during development and testing.

 ## Project Overview